awsdocs/amazon-appstream2-developer-guide/doc_source/autoscaling.md

 Fleet Auto Scaling lets you change the size of your AppStream 2\.0 fleet automatically to match the supply of available instances to user demand\.
 Because one user requires one fleet instance, the size of your fleet determines the number of users who can stream concurrently\.
 You can define scaling policies that adjust the size of your fleet automatically based on a variety of utilization metrics, and optimize the number of available instances to match user demand\.
 You can also choose to turn off automatic scaling and make the fleet run at a fixed size\.

 **Note**
 Before you can use Fleet Auto Scaling, Application Auto Scaling needs permissions to access Amazon CloudWatch alarms and AppStream 2\.0 fleets\.
-For more information, see [IAM Service Roles Required for Managing AppStream 2\.0 Resources](controlling-access.md#controlling-access-iam-service-role) and [Application Auto Scaling Required IAM Permissions](controlling-access.md#autoscaling-iam-policy)\.
+For more information, see [Using AWS Managed Policies and Service\-Linked Roles to Manage Administrator Access to AppStream 2\.0 Resources](controlling-administrator-access-with-policies-service-linked-roles.md) and [Using IAM Policies to Manage Administrator Access to Application Auto Scaling](autoscaling-iam-policy.md)\.

 AppStream 2\.0 scaling is provided by Application Auto Scaling\.
 For more information, see the [Application Auto Scaling API Reference](https://docs.aws.amazon.com/autoscaling/application/APIReference/)\.